This resource was updated as part of the veterinary review process. It was originally published on April 3, 2018.

 Angel Wing (Carpal Valgus)

-While there are a number of factors that may contribute to the development of angel wing, nutritional factors, namely high levels of protein and carbohydrates, are a common cause.
-Genetics, incubation and hatching issues, as well as restricted exercise may also be contributing factors.
+While there are several factors that may contribute to the development of angel wing, nutritional factors, namely high levels of protein and carbohydrates, are a common cause.
+Genetics, incubation and hatching issues, as well as restricted exercise, may also be contributing factors.
 When caught very early, angel wing can be corrected, but you should consult with a veterinarian to make sure you are taking appropriate corrective measures (while also addressing the underlying cause, if applicable).
-While bandages and splints are often used to correct angel wing, it is imperative you are shown how to do this correctly as improper technique can have unintended consequences.
+While bandages and splints are often used to correct angel wing, you must be shown how to do this correctly, as improper technique can have unintended consequences.
 If not caught early, before the bones have mineralized, the condition will be permanent.
 While permanent disfiguration of the wing(s) is detrimental in free-living birds since it prevents them from being able to fly, sanctuary residents can live a happy, healthy life with the condition.

 Angel Wing | Blackwell’s Five-Minute Veterinary Consult: Avian